 The most common shearling jackets are bomber and pilot’s styles, but you can also find truckers jackets, bikers and shearling overcoats.
 In almost all cases, the safest way to wear them is with a pair of black or indigo jeans, some rugged boots and a lightweight knit or T-shirt underneath.
 Monochrome is another safe approach.
 A shearling jacket can complete an all-black look just as well as a symphony of neutrals.
 It’s a statement coat – let it do the talking.

 The Best Real Shearling Jackets

 Schott is to leather jackets what Heinz is to ketchup: one of the first and still one of the best.
-So its shearling offering is second to very few, finished to sublime quality and styled with a healthy amount of Americana.
+So its shearling offering is second to very few, finished to sublime quality and styled with a healthy amount of war-time Americana.
 A coat that should last you decades.